-There is only one country in the world where I experienced a culture shock: China.
-With a special culture, enormous bustle but beautiful nature with limestone in Zhangjiajie, rice fields and rivers, panda bears and rich history, China is a unique country to travel through.
+With a unique culture, enormous bustle but beautiful nature with limestones in Zhangjiajie, rice fields and rivers, panda bears and rich history, China is a unique country to travel through.
 In this 3-4 week itinerary through China, you will travel through the most important cities and highlights of Central China.

 We’ll refer to Trip.com, where you can easily arrange your train journey and tickets online without having to learn Chinese.
 We booked all our train journeys in China with Trip.com and totally recommend it!

 On your first day, you can start booking train tickets for the coming days and acclimatize.
 We found the Trip.com website to be an indispensable website for ordering train tickets.
 Here you can order your tickets in advance and pick them up at the stations in China.

 You can book your tickets through Trip.com and collect them in advance (preferably a day earlier) at the Shanghai station on the same day.
 Want to pick up ticket on your departure date?
 Make sure you arrive at the station way in time, as there may be a long waiting line.
 Also keep in mind if there are no holidays or Chinese holidays, then it can be even busier.

 Tip: there are many hostels and hotels to choose from in China.
 We slept in the cozy Shanghai Rock & Wood International Youth Hostel (private room).
 Here you can eat in the “restaurant”, meet other people, play pool and chill out with your laptop.
 Traveling with a backpack?
 The hostel is an acceptable walking distance from ‘Zhongshan Park’ or ‘Yan’ An West Road ‘metro stops.
 I know the feeling of walking too long with the backpack on the back.